proycon/colloquery/README.rst

 Data Generation
 --------------------

-* Prepare your corpus files.
-The corpus consists of two plain-text UTF8 encoded files, one for the source language (``corpus.fr`` in our example) and one for the target language (``corpus.en``).
+* Prepare your parallel corpus files.
+A parallel corpus consists of two plain-text UTF8 encoded files, one for the source language (``corpus.fr`` in our example) and one for the target language (``corpus.en``).
 Make sure they are tokenised, lower-cased and contain one sentence per line, sentences on the same line in the other file